 Trying to cut these tricky knits with scissors is just not great.
 Your edges will end up looking like the dog’s been at it!
 Use your rotary cutter and you’ll get a much cleaner cut and greater accuracy.
 You’ll have that nice clean edge and, because jersey fabric doesn’t fray, you don’t even need to hem it if you don’t want to!
 There are lots of brands who are doing raw edge jersey top and dresses, and if they’re doing it you’re allowed to do it!!
 So, why not try it?
 Leave your hems raw and just sew as little as possible.

-It’s also a good idea to make sure you have a new blade in your cutter, especially if it’s a tricky knits fabric.
-Rotary cutters can really struggle to cut through elastane fibers if they’re not really sharp so get a fresh blade in before you even start.
+Make sure you have a new blade in your cutter, especially if it’s a tricky knits fabric.
+Rotary cutters can really struggle to cut through elastane fibers if they’re not really sharp, so a fresh blade really helps.

-We like to use lots of pattern weights, and once we’ve gone around the pattern, peel away the extra fabric away from the outside before trying to move pattern piece.
-It just keeps your piece completely flat and you can make sure that if you’ve missed any bits you can go back over them.
+We like to use lots of pattern weights!
+Once we have cut the pattern, peel away the extra fabric away from the outside before trying to move pattern piece.
+This keeps your piece completely flat and you can make sure that if you’ve missed any bits you can go back over them.

 We love our pattern weights from Foxglove & Field and use them regularly.
 They are handmade and you can choose a set that suits your own style.

 Number 3 – Use starch for curling edges

 Now, you know what we mean, don’t you?
 Those edges that the second you cut them, especially if you give it any kind of a stretch at all, it starts to curl up on you.
 You know at that moment that this one is gonna be an especially tricky knit!!